-NET LOSS
+NET INCOME

-Net loss for the year ended December 31, 2013 was \$7.2 million or \$0.08 per share (basic and diluted), which was primarily the result of administration expenses, project evaluation and due diligence expenses and losses associated with the Company's investment in Tlou Energy.
-This compares to a loss of \$18.4 million in 2012 or \$0.20 per share (basic and diluted), which was due to the same factors as in 2013, but in particular, included an impairment loss of \$11.2 million on the Company's investment in Tlou Energy and the Company's share of loss in Tlou Energy of \$2.1 million.
+Net income for the three months ended March 31, 2014 was \$19,082 or nil per share (basic and diluted), which was primarily the result of administration expenses1, project evaluation and due diligence expenses offset by gains related to foreign currency translation, portfolio investments and the Company's investment in Tlou Energy.
+This compares to a loss of \$1.3 million for the three months ended March 31, 2013 or \$0.01 per share (basic and diluted), which was due to administration expenses and the Company's share of loss in Tlou Energy.

-&lt;sup>1 "administration expenses" include the following expenses: Office and General; Professional Fees; Salaries, Benefits, Consulting and Management Fees; Provision for Distribution of Rio Verde Shares to Option holders; Listing and Filing Expense; and Depreciation of Equipment.
+1 "administration expenses" include the following expenses: Office and General; Professional Fees; Salaries, Benefits, Consulting and Management Fees; Provision for Distribution of Rio Verde Shares to Option holders; Listing and Filing Expense; and Depreciation of Equipment.